Arachnophobia: Treatments

 The fear of spiders can be treated by any of the general techniques suggested for specific phobias.
 The first line of treatment is systematic desensitization – also known as exposure therapy.
 Before engaging in systematic desensitization, it is common to train the individual with arachnophobia in relaxation techniques, which will help keep the patient calm.
 Systematic desensitization can be done in vivo (with live spiders) or by getting the individual to imagine situations involving spiders, then modelling interaction with spiders for the person affected and eventually interacting with real spiders.
 This technique can be effective in just one session, although it generally takes more time.

 Recent advances in technology have enabled the use of virtual or augmented reality spiders for use in therapy.
 These techniques have proven to be effective.
-It has been suggested that exposure to short clips from the Spider-Man movies may help to reduce an individual's arachnophobia.

 Epidemiology

-Arachnophobia affects 3.5 to 6.1 percent of the global population.
+Arachnophobia affects 3.5-6.1% of the global population.

 Even though most spiders are small and not venomous, they still trigger intense fear in many people, making arachnophobia one of the most widespread anxiety disorders.
 It is strongly linked to sociodemographic factors like gender, age, education, and an individual's tendency toward disgust.
 The majority of studies show that females are more likely to develop this phobia.